 Entrepreneurship & Venture Mgt (EVM)

-Designed for the advanced DU student who is interested in becoming an entrepreneur, this course is based upon actually starting a company, launching a product, creating a market, and learning how to embrace failure and manage uncertainty.
-In this hands-on course, student teams will actually create and run their own startups.
+This course is based on actually starting a company, launching a product, creating a market, and learning how to embrace failure and manage uncertainty.
+As hands-on course, student teams will actually create and run their own startups.
 All types of businesses are welcome: retail, services, technology, hospitality, etc. Class discussion, presentations, and guest speakers will explore the principles of planning, testing, measuring, analyzing, and rapidly iterating.
-Reading materials will include a wide range of books, cases, blogs, and aggregators.
 Startups require significant effort, commitment and passion.
-This class is no different: this is the real thing!
-Prerequisites: LGST 2000 and degree checkpoint 2.
+This class is no different.

 EVM 3370 Metrics & Financial Tools for an Emerging Business: Accounting and Finance for the Emerging Business (4 Credits)